A complete Portugal travel guide so you know exactly what you’re getting yourself into. Here are 20 things that surprised me about Portugal!

 Lisbon 2-Hour Sunset Cruise on the Tagus River with Drinks

-One of the best parts of Lisbon is its location on the water.
+One of the best parts about Lisbon is its sunsets and location on the water.
 Enjoy a relaxing evening with a drink at sunset on the Tagus River during this two hour yacht tour, allowing you to take in the beauty of Lisbon’s most famous landmarks from the water.

 Sintra & Cascais Small Group Tour from Lisbon